Python Environment and Project Management

 Update a dependency

-automatically updates dependencies before running commands unless told otherwise.
+uv automatically updates dependencies changed in the pyproject.toml before running commands unless told otherwise.

 Run a script